tripledes/thesheriff/doc/source/introduction.rst

     - **The Sheriff Aplication**
     - **The Sheriff Domain**
     - **The Sheriff Infraestructure**

+- **Tools**: Explanation of the technologies used to make the infrastructure work, the relations they have in the design with other classes and an analysis of the impact of modifying every technology used in the project.

 - **API Documentation**: To check the information on a specific function, class, or method.